Old world techniques

 & new world technology

-Cellarest Beer Project is a 4 BBL. small batch, regionally influenced brewery that showcases how unique beer can be to its environment.
-Utilizing three different types of wood for fermentation, lagering, and aging we channel the life of the wood into our beer, bridging the gap between old-world techniques and new world technology.
+Cellarest Beer Project was designed to be a small batch, regionally influenced brewery that showcases how unique beer can be to its environment with a focus on sustainability.
+Utilizing three different types of wood for fermentation, lagering and aging we will channel the life of the wood into our beer to bridge the gap between old world techniques and new world technology.

 Keepin' it wild